We believe our future health depends on the health of the food we produce and eat. With this in mind, Whole Health Agriculture (WHAg) is committed to:

 Having been engaged for many years in the development of alternative agriculture and food systems, we are aware of several underlying and longstanding needs which need to be addressed.
 These include:

-– A need for consistent and effective support within the industry for farmers and growers – conventional and organic – who choose an alternative and/or holistic approach to farm health management
+– A need for consistent and effective support within the industry for farmers and growers – conventional and organic – who choose an alternative and/or wholistic approach to farm health management

-– A need for synergy and coherence within the ‘alternative’ farming movement in the development and practice of ‘whole farm’ or holistic health management
+– A need for synergy and coherence within the ‘alternative’ farming movement in the development and practice of ‘whole farm’ or wholistic health management

-– A need to identify and explore the success of holistic health approaches to provide a framework for development and knowledge transfer.
+– A need to identify and explore the success of wholistic health approaches to provide a framework for development and knowledge transfer.

-We believe that the need to address these problems is urgent because of:
+We believe that the need to address these issues is important because of:

 – The emergence and increase of antimicrobial resistance which is predicted to have a catastrophic impact on our health